-- Capital Gains Management – Assets that are considered long-term capital gains (held for more than a year) are taxed at a 15% rate, or for the wealthiest Americans, a 20% rate that was recently introduced.
+- Capital Gains Management – Assets that are considered long-term capital gains (held for more than a year) are taxed at a 15% rate, or for the wealthiest Americans, a 20% rate that was introduced last year.
 Short-term capital gains are taxed at the ordinary income tax rate.
 The Tax Cuts and Jobs Act of 2017 (TCJA) lowered the top tax bracket to 37% for tax year 2018.
 Still, long-term gains enjoy significant tax savings.

 Any monetary stream that can be classified as a capital gain will be classified that way in order to take advantage of the rates.
 Gains will be timed to bring the greatest tax advantage.